MiddelkoopT/skc-workshop-2024/Notes.md

       * Enter the username and password for the Git repo (not your account)
       * Make sure there is not an error
     * Verify push
-      * Click "Push" again and make sure it says "Everyting up-to-date"
+      * Click "Push" again and make sure it says "Everything up-to-date"
       * Close git window
     * Verify commit:
       * Click "Commit" under the *Git menu*